 Q: What is the history of The Manor House Inn?

-A: The Alders Estate was built as a private residence in 1898 when Norfolk was a bustling resort community and Maple Avenue was the hub of recreational activities.
+A: The Alders Estate was built as a private residence over 125 years ago in 1898 when Norfolk was a bustling resort community, and Maple Avenue was the hub for recreation and accommodations, acting as a corridor to connect culture and community to the water and woodlands.

 Q: How is The Manor House permitted to operate in the Village Residential zone?
 Doesn’t the zoning permit only residential uses?